 About Inura Medical

-Inura Medical is a Swiss start-up company with a clear vision to make a difference in women’s health.
-Inura’s product is an innovative, first-of-its-kind “intraurethral ovulum” that utilizes a novel route of drug administration to treat diseases of the bladder and lower urinary tract.
-The first indication we are addressing is a chronic disease, named overactive bladder (OAB).
-We are located in the HEMEX incubator in Liestal, Switzerland.
-Inura Medical’s technology results from decades of work in urology by Professor S. Grant Mulholland from Jefferson Medical College, Pennsylvania (US).
-Professor Mulholland was a renowned surgeon, academic, and past President of the American Urology Association.
+Inura Medical AG (“Inura”) is a Swiss start-up company with a clear vision to make a difference in women’s health.
+Inura’s product is an innovative, first-of-a-kind “urethral ovulum” that utilizes a novel route of drug administration to treat diseases of the bladder and lower urinary tract.
+Inura’s technology results from decades of work in urology by Professor Grant S. Mulholland, a renowned surgeon, academic, and past President of the American Urology Association.
+The first indication we are addressing with the ovulum is a chronic disease, named overactive bladder (OAB).
 More details on https://inuramedical.ch/.